Securing IoT Devices at Scale - Embedded Computing Design

 The challenge of key injection is that it is a complex process and customers must trust that the device maker can keep every step of it completely secure, throughout its physical facilities and its ICT infrastructure, and over the long term.
 It’s no use applying sophisticated key-injection strategies to protect your IoT ecosystem devices now if the company that did the injection on its production line allows its servers to be hacked a couple of years later.
 Sustaining such discipline is expensive.

-To illustrate the complexity involved, let’s look at the key injection process ST has developed for its STM32MP1 range of secure microcontrollers, which include features that protect critical operations (cryptography algorithms), and can store critical data (secret keys) in one-time programmable areas of the chip.
+To illustrate the complexity involved, let’s look at the key injection process ST has developed for its STM32MP1 range of secure microcontrollers, which include features that protect critical operations, such as cryptography algorithms, and can store critical data, such as secret keys, in one-time programmable areas of the chip.

 ST says that its secure secret provisioning (SSP) strategy and toolchain enables secret data to be securely injected (that is with confidentiality, authentication, and integrity checks) into the devices, even in an untrusted environment such as a contract manufacturing site.